drupalcommerce/project-base/README.md

 }
 ```

-### How can I add libraries using composer.json?
+### How can I add js/css libraries using composer.json?

-It is possible to use libraries with composer thanks to the
+It is possible to use frontend libraries with composer thanks to the
 asset-packagist repository (https://asset-packagist.org/).

 For example, to use colorbox: